maximilien/ragme-io/README.md

 gh repo clone maximilien/ragme-ai
 ```

-Setup your virtual environment
+Setup your virtual environment:

 ```bash
 uv venv
 source .venv/bin/activate
 ```

-Install dependencies
+Install dependencies:

 ```bash
 uv sync
 ```

-## Weeviate Cloud
+## Weaviate Cloud

-Create an account and cluster at [Weeviate Cloud](https://console.weaviate.cloud/).
+Create an account and cluster at [Weaviate Cloud](https://console.weaviate.cloud/).
 You can select to create a `Sandbox` cluster which will allow you to create free clusters (for 14 days).
-In your cluster create a collection named "RagMeDocs".
+In your cluster, create a collection named "RagMeDocs".

-Once you have the cluster, Weeviate should give you a page with the cluster REST Endpoint and the API Key (select the Admin one).
+Once you have the cluster, Weaviate should give you a page with the cluster REST endpoint and the API key (select the Admin one).

 These will be your `WEAVIATE_URL` and `WEAVIATE_API_KEY` respectively.

 ## API keys

-The current version of RAGme.ai uses [OpenAI](https://auth.openai.com/log-in) as the LLM provider and [Weeviate](https://console.weaviate.cloud/) as the vector DB.
+The current version of RAGme.ai uses [OpenAI](https://auth.openai.com/log-in) as the LLM provider and [Weaviate](https://console.weaviate.cloud/) as the vector DB.

 You will need to have API keys for both.
-And for weeviate after creating a cluser and a collection you will need the API key and cluster URL.
+And for Weaviate, after creating a cluster and a collection, you will need the API key and cluster URL.

-Create a `.env` file with the the keys and URL
+Create a `.env` file with the keys and URL:

 ```bash
 cat .env